1080p vs 4K Gaming: Is Gaming at 4K Worth It?

-The release of the first 4K monitor back in 2013 opened an opportunity for gamers to experience gaming in 4K resolution.
-Sony and Microsoft even jumped in the bandwagon soon after by releasing new versions of their PS4 and Xbox One consoles by making them 4K-Ready.
+The release of the first 4K monitor back in 2013 opened an opportunity for gamers to experience gaming at a whole new level.
+Sony and Microsoft even jumped on the bandwagon soon after by releasing new versions of their PS4 and Xbox One consoles by making them 4K-Ready.

 Since then, more and more 4K monitors have been released, and prices have dropped significantly (although it’s important to keep in mind that to run 4K graphics it also costs hundreds of extra dollars for the required GPU).
-Even so, one question looms large: is it really worth getting a 4K monitor today for gaming?
+Even so, one question looms large: is it really worth getting a 4K monitor for gaming?

 Gaming at 1080p

-Gaming at 1080p resolution is still the standard for gaming these days.
-In fact, professional competitive eSports gamers prefer gaming on a 1080p monitor for a reason.
+Using a monitor with a 1080p resolution is still the standard for gaming these days.
+In fact, professional eSports gamers prefer gaming on a 1080p monitor.

 1080p vs 4K monitor: The Difference

 If you’re looking to game at 1080p, then you’re best off using a 24-27" monitor.
-Anything that’s larger than that and you’re bound to see individual pixels.
+Anything that’s larger than that and you’re bound to start seeing individual pixels.

-If you want to experience the absolute best graphics available on the market, then you’ll want a 4K monitor.
+However, if you’re looking to experience the absolute best graphics available on the market, then you’ll want a 4K monitor.
 To really take advantage of the technology, you will need a monitor that’s larger than 24”.
-It may be possible to experience 4K resolution on a 24” monitor but texts will be very hard to read.
-Ideally, a 27” monitor is preferred when gaming in 4K resolution.
+It may be possible to experience 4K resolution on a 24” monitor, but at that size, the text will be very hard to read.
+Ideally, a 27” or above monitor is preferred.

-As you can see from the video above, a 4K resolution that’s set to low settings shows poor shadow graphics quality.
+As you can see from the video above, when your graphics are set to low on a 4K monitor, the shadows don’t look that great.
 Even so, it still displays outstanding color quality and depth.

 Long Term / Future Proof